-In Keenetic devices, with the ability to use a USB drive, you can enable the built-in FTP server, to provide remote access to USB drive files via FTP.
+In Keenetic devices with the ability to use USB drives, you can enable the built-in FTP server to provide remote access to USB drive files via FTP.
 Access to the server will be provided both from the local network and from the Internet.

 2. If you have a private IP address, you can access the FTP server via a tunnelled SSTP connection.

 3. For more comfortable use, we recommend you to get a permanent and easy to remember domain name for your Keenetic using the KeenDNS service.
 If KeenDNS is enabled, direct access to the FTP server will be possible by using the 'Direct access' mode.
-In 'Cloud access' mode access to FTP server is possible via an SSTP connection.
+In 'Cloud access' mode, access to the FTP server is possible via an SSTP connection.

 4. Some Internet providers are filtering incoming user traffic on standard protocols and ports (e.g. 21 (FTP), 25 (SMTP), 1723 (PPTP) and others).
-Therefore, it is important to know that the ISP does not block the port which the FTP server uses.
+Therefore, it is important to know that the ISP does not block the FTP server's port.

-5. For FTP server full operation install the 'FTP server' and 'Application-layer gateway (ALG) for FTP' components on your Kenentic.
+5. For FTP server full operation, install the 'FTP server' and 'Application-layer gateway (ALG) for FTP' components on your Keenetic.
 Component 'Application-layer gateway (ALG) for FTP' allows you to use the NAT algorithm for the FTP.
 It is needed for FTP connections from an external network when the client is behind a private IP address and for connections to an FTP server in the local Keenetic network, which is behind a public IP address.
 When using FTP ALG, passive FTP mode is supported.

 6. The Keenetic FTP server supports up to 10 simultaneous connections.

-You can install the 'FTP server' and 'Application-layer gateway (ALG) for FTP' components on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options' button.
+You can install the 'FTP server' and 'Application-layer gateway (ALG) for FTP' components on the 'General system settings' page in the 'Updates and component options' section by clicking on the 'Component options' button.

 Then go to the 'Applications' page.
 Here you will see the 'Private cloud' panel.
 Click on the section heading.